Language: EN

 Boot fails if pulled LOW

-Debug output in boot
+Debug output during boot

-Not usable if UART is used
+Not usable if using UART

 A0ADC0Analog InputNO